Writings About Music

 My attraction to Roland products has also persisted, finding them to achieve the best results for my sound sources.
 The stunning perfection of their design remains a source of wonderment.

-For being in my opinion the crème de la crème among visionary musical instrument builders of our time, I cannot be more thankful for software produced by Emile Tobenfeld and Al Hospers; Ikutaro Kakehashi, the founder and guiding force of Roland; the Atari world of Nolan Bushnell, Jack Tramiel and Shiraz Shivji; Alex Carozza for his music store acumen; and Reggie Johnson who awakened me to the possiblity of new musical vistas.
+For being in my opinion the crème de la crème among visionary musical instrument builders of our time, I cannot be more thankful for software produced by Emile Tobenfeld and Al Hospers, both of whom I had the pleasure of speaking to on the phone; Ikutaro Kakehashi, the founder and guiding force of Roland, who once sent me a personal letter; the Atari world of Nolan Bushnell, Jack Tramiel and Shiraz Shivji; Alex Carozza for his music store acumen; and Reggie Johnson who awakened me to the possiblity of new musical vistas.

 Visionary music instrument developer Ikutaro Kakehashi.